neerolyte/rsnapshot-wrapper/README.md

 This wrapper sits around rsnapshot and solves those two problems, plus it lets you run the script from cron a lot more often with no additional overhead.

 ## Cron file /etc/cron.d/backups

 	PATH=/bin:/sbin:/usr/bin:/usr/sbin
 	17 */3 * * * root /etc/rsnapshot/run_rsnapshot

+run_rsnapshot attempts to be a "well behaved" unix cron script in that it will only echo text out to cron if there's a problem.
+So this will send me an email whenever anything goes wrong.

 ## Manually running